UserProjekt/FF_Video_Transcoder/README.md

     #using Homebrew (https://brew.sh)
     brew install ffmpeg

-Alternatively, you can download FFmpeg from [here](https://ffmpeg.org/download.html#build-mac), and add them to PATH.
+Alternatively, you can download FFmpeg from [here](https://ffmpeg.org/download.html#build-mac), and add it to PATH.

 Install MediaInfo CLI